-Kadai paneer is a delicious & elegant Indian dish made with Paneer (Indian cottage cheese), peppers & onions.
-Cooked in a tomato gravy and seasoned with an aromatic Indian spice blend, called Kadai Masala, this is a real crowd pleaser in most Indian restaurants and homes.
+Kadai Paneer is a delicious Indian semi-dry curry made with Paneer (Indian cottage cheese), peppers & onions.
+It's seasoned with an aromatic spice blend, called Kadai Masala, and can be served as an appetizer as well as entree.
+Here's an easy recipe for this crowd-pleasing restaurant favorite.

 What is a Kadai Paneer?